-The goal of the Indian Education Division is to assist in the successful implementation of the Indian Education for All Act (MCA 20-1-501) and to work to close the achievement gap for American Indian students in Montana.
-Implementation of Indian Education for All is achieved through professional development, grants to local schools, funding to regional education providers and other partners, and through the development and publication of material and resources for K-12 public schools.
+The Indian Education Division is composed of the Indian Education for All Unit and the Indian Student Achievement Unit.
+The goal of the Division is to assist in the successful implementation of the Indian Education for All Act (MCA 20-1-501) and to work to close the achievement gap for American Indian students in Montana.
+Implementation of Indian Education for All is achieved through professional development, grants to local schools, funding to regional education providers and other partners, and through the development and publication of materials and resources for K-12 public schools.

-The Special Education Division has responsibility for assuring that children with disabilities receive a free and appropriate public education in the least restrictive environment.
+The Student Support Services Division includes Special Education, Gifted and Talented Education, and Early Childhood Education.
+It has responsibility for assuring that all children receive a free and appropriate public education in the least restrictive environment.
 Division staff provide training, technical assistance and monitor special education services provided by public schools and state-operated programs.
 The Division is also responsible for managing the flow of state and federal dollars for special education programs.